Shuniji-Morkshop/TarbStall/README.md

 # TarbStall
 A package manager that install tarballs from scripts available in /packages.
 > [!NOTE]
-> This is a open beta, as we are currently working on it intensively
+> This is a open beta, as we are currently working on it intensively (that was a lie)

 ## Features:
 - Install tarballs automatically